Plutora Blog - Release Management, Software Development

 Another difference is that the product owner and project manager communicate with different stakeholders.

-Product owners ensure that internаl and external influencers support upcoming products or functions.
+Product managers ensure that internаl and external influencers support upcoming products or functions.
 They’re the primary liaison between the product development team and the company’s stakeholders.
-If the upcoming product is rejected, the product owner muѕt send this description back to the developer for review.
-After careful review, the product owner must return to the stakeholders for approval.
+If the upcoming product is rejected, the product manager muѕt send this description back to the developer for review.
+After careful review, the product manager must return to the stakeholders for approval.

-Product managers work more internally than product owners.
+Product owners work more internally than product managers.
 They work closely with the development team to ensure that products are completed on time.

 Can a product manager be a product owner?